 Scientific Names of Giraffe Species and Subspecies

-Please note, the classification used here is as per the Giraffe Conservation Foundation.
+Please note that the classification used here is as per the Giraffe Conservation Foundation.

 - Northern giraffe (Giraffa camelopardalis)